What topics to write about

 The six types of blog posts I will mention can be written in any blog niche that has the potential to make money.

-As well, some of these blog post ideas aren’t for the brand new blogger, but rather, the established blogger that understands how to write a blog post and knows what to blog about.
+As well, some of these topic ideas aren’t for the brand new blogger, but rather, the established blogger that understands how to write a blog post and knows what to blog about.

 (At the end of this post, I will break down exactly how to write a blog post.
 So, read over these types of blog posts, and then at the end, you will learn how to put it all together!).